Working In Your Business vs. Working On Your Business

 The most important thing I did to make this work was to set aside time to do the things that would help me to get ahead.
 And I made my business portable so I could work in small pockets of time.

-When I started to plan my time across all aspects of my business to keep a balance in my efforts things started to really improve.
+When I started to plan my time across all aspects of my direct sales business to keep a balance in my efforts things started to really improve.
 I made sure I worked in the business to deliver awesome service and maintain an income now, and I worked on the business for future growth.

 Balancing your energies and efforts is important.
 For example, if you only spend your time and energy on finding new people to sponsor, you will soon run out of party bookings and your business and orders will fizzle out.
 But if you only spend time on getting new bookings, you’re not growing your team and you’re running on the spot (just faster).